 Note: I actually hurled in the public bathroom…that makes things a little better, right?

 Oh, Ange.
 She has a wealth of stories to tell, just ask her about the fireworks and fingers incident.
 For the record, I never made it out of bed either, and I can’t believe I didn’t even catch a glimpse of the big gay dance party.
+So people ended up at the hospital because they freaked out so hard (make sure you have travel insurance, for the love of god).
 Instead, I snored so loudly through my Spacecake-induced coma that I disturbed the entire dorm.
 True story.